 Breach of Contract

 The breach of contract clause outlines what happens if a user violates the terms of this agreement – specifically, your ability to revoke the license at any time.
-You may also wish to reference any other legal action that you would be willing to take in the event that the contract is breached.
+You may also wish to reference any other legal action that you would be willing to take if the contract is breached.

 Limitation of Liability